fyngyrz/wtfm/users-guide.md

 that project.

 Projects may be stand-alone in the sense that they only inherit from the globals, or they may additionally inherit from a parent project.
 The latter option provides a means to generate multiple streams of documentation within the context of the same specific sets of styles.
-You can also use a project specifically *as* a parent, that is, without intending to generate pages directly from that project, in order to serve as parent for multiple other projects.
-All this while still inheriting the globals and the project-level specifics.
+You can also use a project specifically *as* a parent, that is, without intending to generate pages directly from that project, in order to serve as \(one of the\) parent\(s\) for multiple other projects.
+All this while still inheriting the target project's globals and the project-level specifics.

-When you generate a project, the files generated, which is typically a web page or a CSS page, are processed this way:
+When you generate a project, the files generated, which will typically be a web page or a CSS page, are processed this way:

  1. All-project globals are built